spotify/dh-virtualenv/doc/usage.rst

    in the virtualenv's bin/ directory.

 .. cmdoption:: --upgrade-pip <package>
+   .. versionadded:: 1.0
       Force upgrading pip to the latest available release. *Note:* This can produce non-repeatable builds.

 .. cmdoption:: --index-url <URL>